dressel/ErgodicControl.jl/docs/basic_types.rst

 You should note that for :math:`\mathbb{R}^n`, the minimums need to be zero for the cosine Fourier ergodic metric to compute correctly.

-To generate domains in SE(2), just ensure there are three dimensions and that the last one.
+To generate domains in SE(2), just ensure there are three dimensions and that the last one covers the entire angular space.
+The minimums need not be zero for an SE(2) domain.
 ::

     d = Domain([-1,-1,-pi], [1,1,pi], 50)

-It is not recommended that you use more than 50 cells per dimension, simply because computation slows down as more cells are added.
+When computing ergodic trajectories over SE(2), it is recommended that you use more than 50 (or fewer) cells per dimension because SE(2) trajectories use Julia's :math:`besselj` function, which makes computation slow.

 Probability Distributions